-With effect from 1 January 2008, the private practice arrangements prescribed in Clause 29.
-Private Practice Arrangement A applies to all senior practitioners unless the practitioner elects, prior to the commencement of this Agreement, to remain on Arrangement B.
+The private practice arrangements prescribed in Clause 29.
+Private Practice Arrangement A applies to all practitioners employed as Health Service Medical Practitioners and above unless the practitioner elected, prior to the commencement of the industrial agreement replaced by this Agreement, to remain on Arrangement B.